msritzenhoff/cFlex/README.md

 # cFlex
-cFlex is a kind of blueprint/framework to setup a website layouts for modern browser with CSS Flexbox.
+cFlex is a kind of blueprint/framework to setup a website layout for modern browser with CSS Flexbox.

 ---